What are your priorities as a plan sponsor?

 1 Improve financial wellness¹

 Nearly 70% of defined contribution (DC) plan participants say that personal finances are a significant cause of stress.
-And what’s the main cause of personal financial strain?
-Debt.
-Specifically, student and credit card debt.
+What’s the main cause of personal financial strain?
+Debt, specifically, student and credit card debt.
 Employers increasingly realize this, and the majority are planning on doing something about it—but many haven’t taken the first step.
 Plan sponsors should consider making 2020 the year that they improve worker financial wellness by:

-- Giving employees tools to manage financial stress, enable whole-picture planning, and improve.
+- giving employees the tools to manage financial stress, enable whole-picture planning, and improve.

 These tools should include help with budgeting, debt management, emergency savings, college planning, and student loans.